 • Historical analysis: U.S. foreign policy (3 credits)

-One course pertaining to qualitative or quantitative social science research methods from the following:
+Two courses pertaining to qualitative or quantitative social science research methods, computer programming, or other analytical competencies, selected from the list below.

 ANTH 3531Methods in Sociocultural Anthropology